 7am: Waking up bright eyed and bushy tailed ready to start this new week with a morning boost and a stellar cup of antioxidant rich Crucafe coffee.

-9am: Morning Chai: Turmeric is one of the highest natural anti-inflammatories and antioxidants you can get…and it happens to be in the LUMITY complex too!
-I’m have a double whammy dose with this delicious mid-morning pick me up chai tea.
+9am: Morning Chai: Turmeric is one of the highest natural anti-inflammatories and antioxidants you can get…and it happens to be in the Lumity complex too!
+I’m having a double whammy dose with this delicious mid-morning pick me up chai tea.

 Here’s the recipe to make this golden wonder… 1 cup almond milk (I used the Plenish Cleanse one) 1 teaspoon ground turmeric 1/2 teaspoon cinnamon 1/4 teaspoon ground ginger 1 teaspoon maca Pinch black pepper Pinch ground cardamom 1 teaspoon raw honey (I used Local Honey Man uk)

 10am: Nuts and seeds: Add these into your daily diet to boost vitamin E and anti-oxidant intake to get your skin glowing and looking youthful.
 This is essential for the health and protection of cells, oh and with that helps to prevent premature ageing too.
 Bonus!

 Add a tablespoon sprinkling of nuts + seeds to pack in extra flavour to salads, porridges or they work brilliantly for topping soups – all super easy and tasty ways to up your intake.
 ‘Doesn’t really matter which ones you pick but like everything in the diet, diversity is the key, so mix them up!

 Lunch: selenium.
 Brazil nuts are one of the best natural sources of selenium and did you know that just three of them will give your daily quota.
 Selenium is an essential micronutrient and also a powerful antioxidant that helps fight the ageing process and reduces damage to cells.
 It also gives our metabolism a bit of support too.